Last Update: July 24, 2023

 Exposure to fire retardant toxins by way of dust can lead to deficits in motor skills, learning, memory, hearing, and changes in behavior at critical points of development in childhood.
 Hormone disruptors cause negative developmental, reproductive, neurological, and immune effects, and have been linked to cancer, brain dysfunction, memory loss, weight gain, chronic fatigue, and infertility.
 And they don’t just affect you and your family—endocrine disruption can have the same effect on animals.

 It seems like a quick fix—just vacuum your house, right?
 The machine will suck up all the nasty stuff, and then there’s nothing to worry about.
 Not exactly.

 A study published in Environmental Sciences and Technology examined 62 different types of vacuums—varying in price, model, and brand—and found that every single one released some dirt particles and bacteria back into the air, even the models that included special filtration systems that were supposed to prevent indoor air pollution.
 That means vacuuming alone isn’t a solution for eliminating toxins, and it’s especially bad news for anyone with asthma or dust allergies.

 Just because your vacuum is spitting back dust doesn’t mean you should ditch the appliance altogether.
 No doubt, the benefits of vacuuming up dirt, mold, and pet hair outweigh the negatives.
 But there are a few things you can do to reduce the amount of toxins that float around in your home:

 Your home should be a place that makes you feel comfortable and safe—not somewhere that makes your nose stuffy and gives you allergies!
-With these cleaning tips and trips at your disposal, though, you have the power to banish toxic dust forever.
+With these cleaning tips, healthy supplies and trips at your disposal, though, you have the power to banish toxic dust forever.